caotic123/Magenta-Languange/README.md

 You don't need any lib for compilation, but magenta requires CLANG for run.
 Clang(uses Pre-Built Binaries) is available in:
 (http://releases.llvm.org/download.html)
-In windows case add path variable environment in O.S.
+If the OS is windows add path variable environment in O.S.